Abyssal plain: Oceanic zones

-Since the average depth of the ocean is about 4,300 metres, the photic zone represents only a tiny fraction of the ocean's total volume.
+Since the average depth of the ocean is about 4,300 m, the photic zone represents only a tiny fraction of the ocean's total volume.
 However, due to its capacity for photosynthesis, the photic zone has the greatest biodiversity and biomass of all oceanic zones.
 Nearly all primary production in the ocean occurs here.
 Life forms which inhabit the aphotic zone are often capable of movement upwards through the water column into the photic zone for feeding.
 Otherwise, they must rely on material sinking from above, or find another source of energy and nutrition, such as occurs in chemosynthetic archaea found near hydrothermal vents and cold seeps.

 The aphotic zone can be subdivided into three different vertical regions, based on depth and temperature.
-First is the bathyal zone, extending from a depth of 1,000 metres down to 3,000 metres, with water temperature decreasing from 12 °C to 4 °C as depth increases.
-Next is the abyssal zone, extending from a depth of 3,000 metres down to 6,000 metres.
+First is the bathyal zone, extending from a depth of 1,000 to 3,000 m, with water temperature decreasing from 12 °C to 4 °C as depth increases.
+Next is the abyssal zone, extending from a depth of 3,000 to 6,000 m.
 The final zone includes the deep oceanic trenches, and is known as the hadal zone.
-This, the deepest oceanic zone, extends from a depth of 6,000 metres down to approximately 11,034 meters, at the very bottom of the Mariana Trench, the deepest point on planet Earth.
-Abyssal plains are typically in the abyssal zone, at depths from 3,000 to 6,000 metres.
+This, the deepest oceanic zone, extends from a depth of 6,000 m to approximately 11,034 m, at the very bottom of the Mariana Trench, the deepest point on Earth.
+Abyssal plains are typically in the abyssal zone, at depths from 3,000 to 6,000 m.

 The table below illustrates the classification of oceanic zones: